Maxine from our Marketing Department shares her memories of a wonderful trip to Sardinia, including the Maddalena Islands.

 By now the sun was shining brightly, showing the islands in all their glory.
 As we made our way back, I dearly wished we had time to get off the boat and sunbathe on the glorious soft white sand.

-After another delicious meal at the hotel for lunch, we had the afternoon to do as we pleased.
-We decided to take a taxi to Baia Sardinia, which is just a five-minute drive from the hotel.
+After a delicious meal at the hotel for lunch, we had the afternoon to do as we pleased.
+We decided to take a taxi to Baia Sardinia, which is just a five-minute drive from our hotel.
 It has a lovely beach and some great bars and restaurants including the very popular Phi Beach.
 After such an exhausting morning of swanning about on a boat, we thought we deserved a lie down on the beach!

 The unspoilt beauty of southern Sardinia Read more